 XXX.08.01.06.05.04 Rapid Chloride Permeability

-Referee testing of rapid chloride permeability of a sublot shall be done on a new core removed by the Contractor within 24 hours of invoking the referee testing.
+Referee testing of rapid chloride permeability of a sublot shall be done on a new core removed within 24 hours of invoking the referee testing.
 Cores for referee testing for each disputed sublot shall be taken in the presence of the Contract Administrator at a location no more than 1 m from the location from which the disputed acceptance core was removed.
 The core size, core extraction and filling shall be according to the Coring clause.

 When the referee result is greater than the acceptance test result or no more than 500 coulombs below the acceptance test result, the acceptance test result is then confirmed and shall remain valid.
 When the referee test result for the lot is more than 500 coulombs below the acceptance test result, the acceptance test result is then not confirmed, and the referee test result shall replace the acceptance test result in the acceptance requirements of this specification.